 1. General.
 Section 1041.5(a)(6)(i) defines payment under a covered short-term loan or covered longer-term balloon-payment loan as the combined dollar amount payable by the consumer at a particular time following consummation in connection with the loan, assuming that the consumer has made preceding required payments and in the absence of any affirmative act by the consumer to extend or restructure the repayment schedule or to suspend, cancel, or delay payment for any product, service, or membership provided in connection with the covered short-term loan or covered longer-term balloon-payment loan.
 Section 1041.5(a)(6)(ii) clarifies that it includes all principal, interest, charges, and fees.
-A lender may not exclude a portion of the payment, such as by requesting forbearance for that portion or by cancelling a service provided in exchange for that portion.
+A lender may not exclude a portion of the payment simply because a consumer could avoid or delay paying a portion of the payment, such as by requesting forbearance for that portion or by cancelling a service provided in exchange for that portion.
 For example:

 i.
 Assume that in connection with a covered longer-term balloon-payment loan, a consumer would owe a periodic payment on a particular date of \$100 to the lender, which consists of \$15 in finance charges, \$80 in principal, and a \$5 service fee, and the consumer also owes \$10 as a credit insurance premium to a separate insurance company.
-Assume further that under the terms of the loan or other agreements entered into in connection with the loan, the consumer has the right to cancel the credit insurance at any time and avoid paying the \$10 credit insurance premium.
+Assume further that under the terms of the loan or other agreements entered into in connection with the loan, the consumer has the right to cancel the credit insurance at any time and avoid paying the \$10 eredit insurance premium.
 The payment under the loan is \$110.